Xdecosee/cs2102group31/README.md

 ## IMPORTANT NOTE
 This FDS application is not meant to be realistic like food delivery apps in real life.
 It is not meant to be secure as well.

+For team:
-For team: Run "npm install" again to reinstall all packages again!
+1. Run "npm install" again to reinstall all packages again!
+2. I didn't implement any async or synchonization codes.
+(Just in case you all need to know)

 ## Setting Up Repo
 1. Download Node js at https://nodejs.org/en/